Managing High Blood Pressure

-High blood pressure during pregnancy can cause serious problems, including growth problems with the baby, preterm birth, and worsening of any preexisting conditions that you have because of high blood pressure.
-If you have chronic (long-lasting) high blood pressure and are planning to become pregnant, see your health care provider for a prepregnancy check-up.
+High blood pressure during pregnancy can cause serious problems, including growth problems with the fetus, preterm birth, and worsening of any preexisting conditions that you have because of high blood pressure.
+If you have chronic (long-lasting) high blood pressure and are planning to become pregnant, see your health care professional for a prepregnancy check-up.
 This will give you a chance to stabilize your blood pressure and to become as healthy as possible.
 During pregnancy, your blood pressure will be measured often.
 You will be monitored for signs and symptoms of preeclampsia.
 You may have special tests to monitor the well-being and growth of the fetus.

 High blood pressure that first occurs in the second half (after 20 weeks) of pregnancy is called gestational hypertension.
 Management depends on how high your blood pressure is.
 Most women with gestational hypertension have only a mild increase in blood pressure.
 Some women, however, develop severe hypertension and are at risk of serious complications.
 All women with gestational hypertension are monitored closely to make sure their blood pressure does not go too high and to look for signs of preeclampsia.

 Preeclampsia is a serious high blood pressure disorder that can occur during pregnancy and in the weeks after pregnancy.
-If it is not diagnosed and managed, it can cause severe complications in both the woman and her baby.
+If it is not diagnosed and managed, it can cause severe complications in both the woman and her fetus.
 Women who have had preeclampsia have an increased risk of developing high blood pressure and cardiovascular disease later in life.

 Some birth control methods are not recommended for women with high blood pressure.
 These methods include the following:

 - Combined hormonal birth control methods—These methods contain estrogen and progestin and include the combined hormonal pill, patch, and ring.
-If you are being treated for high blood pressure—even if your blood pressure is normal—discuss the use of these methods with your health care provider.
+If you are being treated for high blood pressure—even if your blood pressure is normal—discuss the use of these methods with your health care professional.